sebastian-luna-valero/ansible-role-monasca-agent/README.md

 - monasca_api_url: if undefined it will be pulled from the keystone service catalog.
 - monasca_agent_version: Defines a specific version to install, defaults to latest
 - pip_index_url: Index URL to use instead of the default for installing pip packages
+- run_mode: One of Deploy, Stop, Install, Start, or Use.
+The default is Deploy which will do Install, Configure, then Start.
+'Use' can be set if the only desire is to use the monasca_agent_plugin module

 Optionally supply monasca_checks varible which is a dictionary with each entry consisting of a plugin name followed by the plugin config, typically with two sections init_config and instances.
 Refer to the specific monasca-agent plugin documentation